-In addition to inspecting the existing structures for the presence of asbestos, lead paint and other hazardous materials prior to demolition in accordance with WDNR requirements, Sigma assisted with the bidding and contract administration activities during asbestos removal, hazardous materials removal and demolition work.
+In addition to inspecting existing structures for the presence of asbestos, lead paint and other hazardous materials prior to demolition in accordance with WDNR requirements, Sigma assisted with bidding and contract administration activities during asbestos removal, hazardous materials removal and demolition work.

 Assisted Providence Place with obtaining Focus on Energy grants associated with the design and installation of the geothermal heating / cooling system and for the utilization of solar energy.